 - 1/2 teaspoon za'atar spice blend (see note), divided

 - Chopped parsley for garnish (optional)

-- Preheat the oven to 375F.
-Line a large baking sheet with a lightly greased piece of tinfoil or a nonstick pad and set aside.
+- Preheat oven to 375F.
+Line a large baking sheet with parchment paper or a nonstick pad and set aside.

 - In a large mixing bowl, toss the carrots and oil, then add 1/4 teaspoon of the za'atar and toss to coat.